martinovzky/YoLo/README.md

 ## Model Training

-I trained this model on Google Colab using their L4 GPU.
-The training process used the following parameters:
+THe model was trained on Google Colab using their L4 GPU.
+Hyperparameters:

 - **Model**: YOLOv8m (medium size)
 - **Epochs**: 50